P.F. Chang's Crispy Honey Chicken (Copycat Recipe)

 Why This Recipe Works

-• No honey in the honey sauce.
-The restaurant uses white sugar, white vinegar, and Michiu cooking wine.
-The result is a tangy sweet-and-sour glaze that coats fried chicken evenly without making the crust soggy.
+- No honey in the honey sauce.
+The version that finally matched is white sugar, white vinegar, and Michiu cooking wine.
+The result is a tangy sweet-and-sour glaze that coats the chicken evenly without making the crust soggy.

-• Alkaline soy brine for tender chicken.
-The same baking soda and soy sauce marinade P.F.
-Chang’s uses on their other proteins.
+- Alkaline soy brine for tender chicken.
+The same baking soda and soy sauce marinade I use across the P.F.
+Chang's proteins.
 It prevents the chicken from drying out during deep-frying, so the meat stays juicy inside the crust.

-• Double-fry technique for home cooks.
-P.F.
-Chang’s only fries once at the restaurant because they serve immediately.
+- Double-fry technique for home cooks.
+A restaurant kitchen fries this once and serves it right away.
 At home, the second fry at 375°F seals the crust so it holds up in the sauce instead of going soft.

 Ingredients You'll Need